-The following discussion details the technical requirements for interconnection of Category 4 Projects with aggregate generator output greater than 550 kW but less than or equal to 2 MW.
+The following discussion details the technical requirements for interconnection of Category 5 Projects greater than 2 MW of generation.
 Many of these requirements will vary based on the capacity rating of the Project, type of generation being used, and mode of operation (Flow-back or Non-Flow-back).
 A few of the requirements will vary based on location of the interconnection (isolated load and available fault current).
 Certain major component, relaying, telemetry, and operational requirements must be met to provide compatibility between the Project equipment and the UPPCO electric system, and to assure that the safety and reliability of the electric system is not degraded by the interconnection.
 UPPCO reserves the right to evaluate and apply newly developed protection and/or operation schemes at its discretion.
 All protective schemes and functions are evaluated for compliance to IEEE std.
 1547.
 In addition, UPPCO reserves the right to evaluate Projects on an ongoing basis as system conditions change, such as circuit loading, additional generation placed online, etc.

-Upgraded revenue metering may be required.
+Upgraded revenue metering may be required for the Project.